avaframe/FlowPy/readme.md

 ### Persistence based routing

-The persistence contribution P_i aims to reproduce the behavior of inertia, and takes the flow the change in flow direction into account [3].
+The persistence contribution P_i aims to reproduce the behavior of inertia, and takes the change in flow direction into account [3].
 The direction contribution is scaled with the process magnitude Z_delta,parent, such that the direction from a parent cell with higher process magnitude has more effect on the path routing and direction.

 ![](img/persistence.png)